What Does a Cataract Look Like?

 What’s more, the lens of your eye -- which is normally clear -- may turn a yellowish or brownish color.
 The world may start to look like a very old photograph.
 That can make it hard to perform everyday tasks.

 When Do I Need to See a Doctor?

 Anytime you notice a change in vision.
 To diagnose a cataract, your doctor will give you a very thorough eye exam.
-He’ll also give you eye drops so he can dilate your pupils.
+They’ll also give you eye drops so they can dilate your pupils.

 Your doctor will then examine your entire eye and perform several different tests.
-Based on these results, he’ll tell you what he believes will be the best course of action.
+Based on these results, they’ll tell you what they believes will be the best course of action.

 Can My Symptoms Be Treated?